 It’s easy to see that people who do physically demanding work in hot conditions can easily suffer from dehydration but office employees are also at risk.
 Although air conditioning protects us from the hot sun, it also contributes to dehydration.

 Australian law doesn’t just require employers to have clean drinking water on the premises.
 The water must be:

 - available at a water point for every 40 employees on a site

 - separate from washing facilities or toilet areas

 - supplied free of charge

 - no more 30 metres away from any employee’s work station, and if workers can’t leave their work stations to get water, they must have a water source within reach.

 An interesting provision that exceeds most countries’ laws stipulates that the water should not only be clean and safe, but cool and palatable.

 When summer temperatures soar, tap water often warms up, making water coolers the only suitable solution.
-Knowing that you are in full compliance with the law gives you one less thing to worry about, and once you have your plumbed in office water dispenser, your employees will be further motivated to drink the cool, clean water, more than making up for any time spent fetching it with improved productivity and mental acuity.
+Knowing that you are in full compliance with the law gives you one less thing to worry about, and once you have your plumbed in plumbed in water cooler, your employees will be further motivated to drink the cool, clean water, more than making up for any time spent fetching it with improved productivity and mental acuity.